ent1ne/testing-practice/Test assignments/assignment_1.md

-This was the test assignments I've received for a middle QA-manual position in a financial media holding.
+This was the test assignment I've done for a middle QA-manual position in a financial media holding.

 TASK: